-For toddlers, pre-school can be one of the most harrowing times of their young lives – or it can be a time of wonder and excitement as they gain new friends and find joy in their new surroundings.
-How your child adapts to pre-school, can be determined by their introduction to this brand-new environment.
+For toddlers, preschool can be one of the most harrowing times of their young lives – or it can be a time of wonder and excitement as they gain new friends and find joy in their new surroundings.
+How your child adapts to preschool education in Singapore, can be determined by their introduction to this brand-new environment.

 Be mentally prepared